xpn-arcos/xpn/README.md

    ```
    ./xpn -v -n <number of processes> -l <full path to the hostfile>  start
    ```
-2. Then,  launch the program that will use Expand (XPN client):
+2. Then,  launch the program that will use Expand (XPN client).

+   2.1.
+For an MPI program:
    ```
    mpiexec -np <number of processes> \
            -hostfile <full path to the hostfile> \